Bogota is fast becoming a prime travel destination for mongers of all types, and more and more also among the LGBTQ crowd.

 During the week things aren’t busy, but starting on Friday night, and especially on Saturday night, the bars fill up as everyone kind of migrates to the area for the weekend.
 It’s fairly easy to keep an eye out for ladyboys as you make your way around the bars here.

-Club Cavu (photo) is located at Cr.
-15 #88-71 Piso 2, and is by far one of the most popular bars in the area.
+Punto 59 is located at Cra.
+13 #59 24 Interior 6, and is by far one of the most popular bars in the area.
 They actually have some action going on during the week too; stop by on Wednesday night for the weekly drag show at 9pm.

-Club Gia is another great choice, located at Calle 60 #9A-11.
-Indie Cave Music Bar (Carrera 9#59–06) is a little cramped, but you may have success there on the weekends.
+Brokeback Mountain LGBT Bar is another great choice, located at Calle 59 #9-34.
+Indie Cave Music Bar (Calle 57 #9-10) is a little cramped, but you may have success there on the weekends.

 The Bogota club scene is really where you should place your attention.
-Again, Chapinero is where you should focus your attention, especially on the weekends.
+Again, Chapinero is where you should go out at night, especially on the weekends.

-If you haven’t heard of it already, Theatron de Película (photo, Calle 58 #10-34), is the unofficial biggest gay club in the world.
+If you haven’t heard of it already, Theatron de Película (photo, Calle 58 #10-32), is the unofficial biggest gay club in the world.
 The hype is real.
-This place has around 10 different themed sections inside a complex that literally takes up an entire city block, and could easily hold 10,000 patrons if it wanted to.
+This place has around 13 different themed sections inside a complex that literally takes up an entire city block, and could easily hold 10,000 patrons if it wanted to.
 On the weekend there will be around 2,000-3,000 spread out across the various levels and areas, so this is the place to be.
-Your admission includes a cup you can refill with booze all night until a certain time, so it’s a great value as well.
+Your admission of 50k includes a drink allowance of 20k, and drinks in general are fairly priced as well (for example, a Gin Tonic costs 25k).
+They are very gringo-friendly too, I experienced no issues at all.
 You have to come by for at least one night, so make sure you allow some time for it.

-If you’re in the Zona Rosa part of town, check out El Mozo over on (Calle 85 #12-51).
+If you’re in the Zona Rosa part of town, check out El Mozo over on Ac.
+85 #12-51.
 It’s a little more of a fancy vibe, that still gets pretty heated up on the weekends.

 Shemale Street Prostitutes in Bogota

-The Santa Fe neighborhood is the designated prostitution zone in the city, so that’s where you should go if you want to do the old-fashioned way.
-Shemales are found on Calle 19 in Caracas and also along Carreras 13A, between Calles 22 and 23 (see the map below).
-Calles 56-60 and Carrera 15 are also hangout places for streetwalkers in the city.
+The Santa Fe neighborhood is the designated prostitution zone in the city, so that’s where you should go if you want to do it the old-fashioned way.
+Travestis are found mainly along southern Carrera 16 (see the red pin on the map below).

-You can usually get a lot of action for cheap (about 50,000-80,000 COP for a short time), and the competition is fairly fierce among the ladyboys around here.
-They try very hard to look and perform better than the other girls, so this is really one the few places where I can semi-endorse going the streetwalker route if you so desire.
+You can usually get a lot of action for cheap (about 40,000-60,000 COP for a short time inside the buildings right there), and the competition is fairly fierce among the ladyboys around here.
+They try very hard to look and perform better than the other girls, so this is really one of the few places where I can semi-endorse going the street hooker route if you so desire.
 Just remember to be careful, and use plenty of discretion – and never take a drink from one, unless you want to wake up missing all of your stuff.

 Shemales Escorts in Bogota